jeff-d/quicklab/docs/monitoring.md

 ## QuickLab+Sumo Logic Use Cases

-QuickLab users can enable Sumo Logic collection without building any infrastructure which sends AWS logs to Sumo that are not specific to QuickLab components (Network, Bastion, Cluster).
-When creating QuickLab components, enabling Sumo Logic telemetry collection provides visibility to what is happening in the Network, Bastion, and Cluster, as explained below.
+QuickLab users can enable Sumo Logic collection without building any infrastructure which sends AWS logs to Sumo that are not specific to QuickLab components.
+When creating QuickLab components, enabling Sumo Logic telemetry collection provides visibility to what is happening in the network, bastion, and cluster, as explained below.

 ### AWS General